xmlFlow/docxToTEI/README.md

 ## Tokens used in xml and possible pseudocodes in Word

+### TODO

+* Add iso language list and  add it for define places
+* New attributes, can be introduced using @newAtrtirb=newValue
+* User errors in tags  e.g. #abc {} should be captured.
+* page beginning is always the first  element for  Edition and translation begins  `<pb n="1r"/>`
+* Lines shoud be numberedd begging from n=1 for each anonymous block.
+* `<ab>` : #AB{}# is only for edition block.
+Rest blocks will have a `<p>`
+* Divisions has a iso code in div ed : nep
+* person,place,geog has no attribute n is  not needed.
+* meaningless text. :orig   <orig> ddsf </orig>
+* create error for : add hand and place mandatory. add hand="second" place="in the upper margin">नं.६६</add>
+* footnotes are created inside note.
+* italic in english has to converted to foreign
+* ignore term ref and biblio comes later.
+* Each word is wrapped with `<word></word>`
+* Eight translation or synopsis is used.
+A rule  has to be written.
+* Joiner and non-joiners will be added  directly into the templates :construction :construction: need to test the TEI creation.
+* Tables are held simple at the formatting.
+* Check for macros to auto-complete.

 ### Guidelines

  *  Following  tag symbols. `#` `@` `{ }` and `:`